Guntur–Secunderabad Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12705 Guntur Junction - Secunderabad Junction Intercity Express covers the distance of 382 km in 6 hours 50 mins (56 km/hr) & in 6 hours 45 mins as the 12706 Secunderabad Junction - Guntur Junction Intercity Express (57 km/hr).
+The 12705 Guntur Junction - Secunderabad Junction Intercity Express covers the distance of 382 km in 6 hours 50 mins (56 km/h) and in 6 hours 45 mins as the 12706 Secunderabad Junction - Guntur Junction Intercity Express (57 km/h).

 As the average speed of the train is equal than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 12705 / 06 Guntur Junction – Secunderabad Junction Intercity Express runs from Guntur Junction via Vijayawada Junction, khammam, Warangal to Secunderabad Junction.